NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/AWSCredentials.rst

     .. note::

-       This action will create a user with full access rights to the account, and therefore it must only be created in an account dedicated for the nRF Asset Tracker.
+       This action will create a user with full access rights to the account, and therefore it must only be created in an account dedicated for the *nRF Asset Tracker*.

 #.
 Create *Security credentials* for the user.